VirtualClaudioBoy/GalaginoPlus/README.md

 # A new Galagino with 43 games and the ability to save the highest scores of each game !

 The main new feature of this version, besides the new games added, is the permanent saving of high scores and player names.
+You can also configure auto-fire and audio mute in attract mode in config.h.

 This repo is a port of Speckhoiler version of [Galagino](https://github.com/speckhoiler/galagino) which in turn is a port of Till Harbaum's [Galagino](https://github.com/harbaum/galagino) ported to platformio.